ece362-purdue/proton-labs/lab0-intro/soldering.md

 [This video](https://www.youtube.com/watch?v=InZK5s4RVMw) shows a full walkthrough of the Proton board soldering process.

-**Do not skip any parts of this video - it is critical that you understand and try to remember the process before you start soldering.**
+**Do not skip any parts of this video - it is critical that you understand and familiarize yourself with the process before you start soldering.**

 ## Introduction